-- 61. The Governors are responsible for the management of the risks faced by the College and a review of the College Risk Register is an annual standing item on the agenda of each of the various committees and the Governing Council itself.
-Following the review, the register is updated and action taken to address any risks that are insufficiently mitigated identified by the process.
-While it is recognised that any system can only provide reasonable but not absolute assurance, the Governors are satisfied that where the procedures described above have identified significant risks faced by the College, these have been adequately managed. - 62.
+- 67. The Governors are responsible for the management of the risks faced by the College and a review of the College Risk Register is an annual standing item on the agenda of each of the various committees and the Governing Council itself.
+Following the review, the register is updated and action taken to address any risks that are insufficiently mitigated as identified by the process.
+While it is recognised that any system can only provide reasonable but not absolute assurance, the Governors are satisfied that where the procedures described above have identified the risks faced by the College and that these have been adequately managed. - 68.
 The key controls used include: - detailed terms of reference and formal agendas for all committee and Governing Council activity; - comprehensive strategic planning, budgeting and management accounting; - monitoring key performance indicators, e.g. pupil numbers, ratios and trends;

-- review, adjustment where necessary and approval by the Governors of all formal written policies; - spot checks by Governors on College records and ledgers to ensure approved procedures are being followed; - use of external professional advice; - clear authorisations for approved levels of expenditure; and - vetting procedures as required by law for the protection of children. - 63.
-The principle risk identified by the Governors this year was the overall cost of the significant planned programme of building work mentioned in paragraphs 66 to 68 below.
-Management of this risk has been a particular focus of the Project Working Group (see paragraph 7 above), the Finance Committee and the Governing Council, with all key decisions being taken by the full Council itself.
-The Governors remain confident that the risk can be managed effectively through careful control of costs and because of the continuing strong demand for places at the College. - 64.
-The Governors also consider the political and economic turbulence following the Referendum and the General Election to be an area that may cause difficulties for some parents in the future.
+- review, adjustment where necessary and approval by the Governors of all formal written policies; - spot checks by Governors on College records and ledgers to ensure approved procedures are being followed; - use of external professional advice; - clear authorisations for approved levels of expenditure; and - safer recruitment and vetting procedures as required by law for the protection of children. - 69.
+The principle risk identified by the Governors this year was the overall cost of the significant planned programme of building work mentioned in paragraphs 72 and 73 below.
+Management of this risk has been a particular focus of the Project Working Group (see paragraph 8 above), the Finance Committee and the Governing Council, with all key decisions being taken by the full Council itself.
+With the boarding accommodation works now complete the focus for the Project Working Group has switched to the School House project and the update of the site master plan.
+The Governors remain confident that the risk is being managed effectively through careful control of costs and because of the continuing strong demand for places at the College. - 70.
+The Governors also consider the political and economic turbulence following the EU Referendum and the potential for a General Election and associated changes in Government policy to be an area that may cause difficulties for some parents in the future.
 The level of interest in a place at the College and the number of pupils that have accepted a place is welcome, but there is no room for complacency.
-The Governing Body is mindful of the affordability issues when setting the level of fees and, as a result, ensure that any increase to the fees are necessary for the future viability of the College. - 65.
+The Governing Body is mindful of the affordability issues when setting the level of fees and, as a result, ensure that any increase to the fees are necessary for the future viability of the College. - 71.
 Health and Safety is always a significant area for risk management.
 The risks range from fire and infrastructure to personal risks (most notably when away from the campus on trips and expeditions).
 The level and breadth of activity at the College is impressive and the risks associated with all activities are minimised by thorough planning and risk assessment.
-Since Health and Safety is also a key area of risk, the College commissions an annual external audit to identify areas that may require attention.
+Since Health and Safety is also a key area of risk, the College commissions an annual external audit to identify areas that may require attention, with progress being tracked through the termly Health and Safety Committee meeting.
 The subsequent report forms the basis of a College Health and Safety Action Plan which is monitored on a termly basis by the Estates Committee.